poult-lab/daily-word/english_words_ learning.md

 #### 02/10.09

-01.venture [ˈventʃə(r)]

-[noun] A disastrous business venture lost him thousands of dollars.

-"a business project or activity, especially one that involves taking risks"

-[verb] They ventured nervously into the water.

-"to go somewhere even though you know that it might be dangerous or unpleasant"

-[verb] She hardly dared to venture an opinion.

-"to say or do sth in a careful way, especially because it might upset or offend sb"

-[verb] It was wrong to venture his financial security on such a risky deal.

-"to risk losing sth valuable or important if you are not successful at sth" -gamble-

-[vp] venture capitals "风险投资"

 02.risky  [ˈrɪski]

 [adj] Life as an aid worker can be a risky business (= dangerous). "involving the possibility of sth bad happening"